-(2) DDW provider agencies may not employ or sub-contract with a direct support person who is an immediate family member to support the person in services, except when the person is in family living, respite, or customized in home supports (CIHS).

-(3) DDW provider agencies may not employ or subcontract with the spouse of the participant to support the person in any DDW funded services.

-D. Case management agencies are required to mitigate real or perceived conflict of interest issues by adhering to, at minimum the following requirements.
-Case managers who are contracted under the DDW are identified as agents who are responsible for the development of the ISP.

-(1) Case management agency owners and individually employed or contracted case managers may not:

-(a) be related by blood or affinity to the person supported, or to any paid caregiver of the individual supported.
-Following formal authorization from DDSD, a case manager may provide family living services or respite to their own family member; [or to an individual who receives case management services from another provider;]

-(b) have material financial interest in any entity that is paid to provide DDW or mi via services.
-A material financial interest is defined as anyone who has, directly or indirectly, any actual or potential ownership, investment, or compensation arrangement;

-(c) be empowered to make financial or health related decisions for individuals on
+- (2) DDW provider agencies may not employ or sub-contract with a direct support person who is an immediate family member to support the person in services, except when the person is in family living, respite, or customized in home supports (CIHS). - DDW provider agencies may not employ or subcontract with the spouse to support the person in services. - D. Case management agencies are required to mitigate real or perceived conflict of interest issues by adhering to, at minimum the following requirements.
+Case managers who are contracted under the DDW are identified as agents who are responsible for the development of the ISP. - (1) Case management agency owners and individually employed or contracted case managers may not: - (a) be related by blood or affinity to the person supported, or to any paid caregiver of the individual supported.
+Following formal authorization from DDSD, a case manager may provide family living services or respite to their own family member, or to an individual who receives case management services from another provider; - (b) have material financial interest in any entity that is paid to provide DDW or mi via services.
+A material financial interest is defined as anyone who has, directly or indirectly, any actual or potential ownership, investment, or compensation arrangement; - (c) be empowered to make financial or health related decisions for individuals on their caseload;

-(d) be related by blood or affinity to any DDW service provider for individuals on their caseload.
-Providers are identified as providers of living care arrangements, community inclusion services, mi via consultants, mi via vendors, BSC's and therapist. [(e) hold a caseload on mi via and DDW simultaneously.]
+- (d) be related by blood or affinity to any DDW service provider for individuals on their caseload.
+Providers are identified as providers of living care arrangements, community inclusion services, mi via consultants, mi via vendors, BSC's and therapist; and - (e) hold a caseload on mi via and DDW simultaneously. - (2) A case management provider agency may not: - (a) be a provider agency for any other DDW service; - (b) provide guardianship services to an individual receiving case management services from that same agency; - (3) A case manager or director of a case management provider agency may not: - (a) serve on the board of directors of any DDW provider agency; - (b) provide training to staff of DDW provider agencies unless meeting criteria as outlined in the DDW service standards. - (4) Case management provider agencies must disclose to both DDSD and to people supported by their agency any familial relationships between employees/subcontract case managers and providers of other DDW services. - (5) Case management provider agency staff and subcontractors must maintain independence and avoid all activity which could be perceived as a potential conflict of interest.

-DDW simultaneously.]
-(2)

-A case management provider agency may not:

-(a) be a provider agency for any other DDW service;

-their caseload;

-(b) provide guardianship services to an individual receiving case management services from that same agency;

-(3) A case manager or director of a case management provider agency may not:

-(a) serve on the board of directors of any DDW provider agency;

-(b) provide training to staff of DDW provider agencies unless meeting criteria as outlined in the DDW service standards.

-[(4) Case management provider agencies must disclose to both DDSD and to people supported by their agency any familial relationships between employees/subcontract case managers and providers of other DDW services.]

-[(5)] (4) Case management provider agency staff and subcontractors must maintain independence and avoid all activity which could be perceived as a potential conflict of interest.
-[8.314.5.11 NMAC - Rp, 8.314.5.11 NMAC, 12/1/2018; A, xx/xx/xxxx]

-8.314.5.12 ELIGIBLE RECIPIENTS: The MAP category of eligibility criteria for DDW services is found in 8.290.400 NMAC.
+[8.314.5.11 NMAC Rp, 8.314.5.11 NMAC, 12/1/2018] - 8.314.5.12 ELIGIBLE RECIPIENTS: The MAP category of eligibility criteria for DDW services is found in 8.290.400 NMAC.